 Prior to PEC Meeting:

-• Render a full, written, annual program evaluation (APE) with SWOT action plan for the program using the PDPlus document and outline from GME.
+• Render a full, written, annual program evaluation (APE) with SWOT action plan for the program using the documents and outline provided by GME.
 All supporting documents should be noted in the APE and available if requested.

 Membership